aryan68125/Fast_api_project/README.md

 - SQLmodel is an ORM library that allows us to communicate with the Database engine in a similar way to how django orm works.
 - SQLAlchemy is an stand alone ORM library that has no association with FastAPI.
 It can be used with any other python web frameworks or any python based application.
 - It's not related with the FastAPI.
 You can use it with any python application.
+- SqlAlchemy does not know how to talk to a database.
+You will actually need a database driver.

 <br>